 Last week, Daniel Burd, a 16-year old Canadian student, won the top prize at the Canada-Wide Science Fair in Ottawa for his discovery of microbes that will break down polyethylene bags.
-This article in The Record explains his procedure and how he was able to isolate the specific microbes that will break down the plastic.
+This article in The Star explains his procedure and how he was able to isolate the specific microbes that will break down the plastic.
 So far, his microbes have achieved a 43% degradation of the plastic after 6 weeks.
 Burd theorizes that in 6 more weeks, the plastic would be completely gone, although he has yet to prove that.

 First, I want to congratulate Daniel for his hard work on behalf of the environment and for possibly achieving what so far adult scientists have not been able to.
 Amazing.
 Being able to biodegrade plastics without the use of toxic heavy metal additives (as are used in oxo-degradable plastics) could be a useful tool in cleaning up the plastic mess we have already created.